LumeWeb/indexd/doc/rfc/012_metadata_store.md

 Similar to the HMAC creation, we derive another key for the encryption of the value with HKDF as well as a random nonce.
 This time we use the salt `MD-ENCRYPTION-SECRET`.
-Then we use CHACHA20-Poly1305 to encrypt the plaintext value and append the nonce to it.
-The nonce is appended since it mustn't be reused while we still need to know it when decrypting.
+From that key we derive another one using a random 32 byte salt.
+Then we use CHACHA20-Poly1305 to encrypt the plaintext value and append the salt to it.

+The reason for using a random salt rather than a random 12 byte nonce is to avoid nonce reuse.
+This will always result in a unique key for each stored value while reusing the nonce might become a problem when a user reaches billions of messages created from the same key since the probability is about 𝑛^2/2^96 for n messages.
+If we generate a unique key for each stored value, we can safely encrypt every value starting at nonce = 0.

 ### Validation

 After fetching the value for a key from the store, validation works as follows:

-1. derive the needed keys again
+1. derive the `MD-HMAC-SECRET` and `MD-ENCRYPTION-SECRET` keys
-2. validate the value against the key (HMAC)
+2. validate the value against the HMAC
-3. extract the nonce from the value
+3. extract the salt from the value and derive the key for decryption
 4. decrypt the value
 5. use the value